 "It is the policy of the State Board that the discharge of municipal wastewaters and industrial process waters (exclusive of cooling water discharges) to enclosed bays and estuaries, other than the San Francisco Bay-Delta system, shall be phased out at the earliest practicable date.
-Exceptions to this provision may be granted by a Regional Board only when the Regional Board finds that the wastewater in question would consistently be treated and discharged in such a manner that it would enhance the quality of receiving waters above that which would occur in the absence of the discharge."
+Exceptions to this provision may be granted by a Regional Water Board only when the Regional Water Board finds that the wastewater in question would consistently be treated and discharged in such a manner that it would enhance the quality of receiving waters above that which would occur in the absence of the discharge."

-While the Facility discharges into the Dominguez Channel within the Estuary, the wastewater is comprised primarily of storm water runoff and transit truck wash water, and therefore is not considered to be industrial process wastewater.
-Nonetheless, this Order contains provisions necessary to protect all of the beneficial uses of the receiving water.
+While the discharge from the California Sulphur Company facility discharges into the Dominguez Channel, within the Estuary, the wastewater is comprised largely of storm water, incidental bath water, and drainage water from the stockpile.
+Further, the Facility has not discharged since 1994.
+Nonetheless, this Order contains provisions necessary to protect all beneficial uses of the receiving water.